melis-wallet/melis-api-js/README.md

 })
 ```

-The second user runs this script with the joinCode got from the first script and join the multiuser/multisig account
+The second user runs this script with the joinCode got from the first script and join the multiuser/multisig account:

-node <script> <joincode>
+> node script "joincode"

 ```javascript
 var CM = require('../src/cm')